cohenlabUNC/clpipe/docs/bids_convert.rst

     * May be accompanied by a .json data dictionary
 * Key/value files (dictionaries): JavaScript Object Notation (.json) files
     * DICOM metadata is extracted into sidecar .json files
+    * The File Meta Information that is stored in a .json file includes the repetition time, temporal resolution, and task name.

 Note that BIDS does not like empty, extra, and unformatted files!
 If you have any scans that are not included in your conversion configuration file, BIDS conversion may fail.